 Oppression of the economically disadvantaged has always been one of the major criticisms of capitalism.
 To maximize profit, many companies will exploit workers by not giving them a fair living wage and by hiring cheap child labor if they can get away with it.
 Several companies also underpay imported or migrant foreign labor.

 Many merchants and salespeople are guilty of cheating when they overcharge customers for products or services.
-Dishonest used car salesmen have taken advantage of my younger sister many times by making her pay too much money for a motor vehicle.
+Some dishonest used car salesmen have taken advantage of my friends and relatives many times by making them pay too much money for a motor vehicle.
 Telemarketers and scam artists have also cheated many unwary senior citizens.

-To keep more money in their pockets, a lot of people will cheat on the taxes that they lawfully owe the government.
+To keep more money in their pockets, many people will cheat on the taxes that they lawfully owe the government.
 They do this by hiding their income or claiming unlawful expenses and exemptions.

 Advertisers who promote such vices as sex, alcohol, and smoking are doing great evil to society.
 They are helping to get predominantly young people hooked on bad habits that can potentially be harmful to both their health and society.